Welcome to Early Years!

 Role-Play Area Investigation Area

-Children will start the day with a phonics lesson and then move into either Literacy or Maths.
-They will have an opportunity for fruit and milk (provided by school) in the middle of the morning and a playtime.
-The children will then have lunch in the school hall and then playtime outside.
-Children in our Early Years are all provided with a free school meal (click here for a sample menu) or are able to bring their own packed lunch from home.
-In the afternoon they will have a topic lesson based on our topic for the half-term.
+Children will begin the day with movement or fine motor activity, before moving on to a phonics lesson.
+We then move into either Literacy or Maths.
+Children will have an opportunity for a fruit and milk snack in the middle of the morning, and a playtime on the main school playground.
+After an adult initiate Maths activity and a period of choosing time, the children will then have lunch in the school hall and then playtime outside.
+Children in our Early Years are all provided with a free school meal or are able to bring their own packed lunch from home.
+Throughout the week, our afternoon sessions focus primarly of activities that develop knowledge and understanding of the world and expressive arts and design, as well as outdoor learning sessions in our Forest School area.

 Have a look below at some photos of children learning in both our indoor and outdoor environments.

-Our Early Years children are lucky to have a Forest School session every week led by Mrs Bunniss.
-We have named these sessions Welly Wednesday.
-The children come to school in their Welly Wednesday clothes and bring their school uniforms to get changed into afterwards (click here for an example kit list).
+Our Early Years children are lucky to have a timetabled outdoor session every week led by Mrs Beesley.
+We have named these sessions Muddy Monsters.
+The children bring in appropriate clothing for these sessions, these then remain in school.
+Clothes are sent home at the end of each half term for cleaning.
+A muddy monsters kit should include a waterproof all in one or waterproof trousers and top, wellies and a hat and gloves.
 Our children love these sessions and really look forward to them.
 It is a great way for them to show us different sides to their personalities and learning.
-Please see below some photos of the things we get up to during our Welly Wednesday sessions.
+Please see below some photos of the things we get up to during our Muddy Monsters sessions.

 We believe that it is vital for us to work in partnership with parents during a child’s time in Early Years and as such we use Tapestry as a way of sharing your child’s learning journey with you throughout the year.
-We add regular observations and ask for your input too!
+We add WOW! moments and observations, and ask for your input too!
 Tapestry is a lovely way for us to share learning at school and you to share your child’s learning at home.

 For more information on Tapestry click here.